Declaration of Trust Solicitors

 Providing peace of mind when co-owning your home

-If you buy a house with your partner without getting married or entering a civil partnership, you could be leaving yourself open to problems if you separate later on.
+If you buy a house with your partner without getting married or entering a civil partnership, you could be leaving yourself open to problems if you separate.

-This is because, under the law, you would be legally entitled to 50% of the property each, no matter how much each of you had contributed to the deposit and mortgage payments.
+Joint owners are presumed to own 50% of the property each, no matter how much you contributed to the deposit and mortgage payments.
 This can be resolved by creating a Declaration of Trust.

 How our Declaration of Trust solicitors can help

-Our Declaration of Trust solicitors have extensive experience in this increasingly common issue.
-We can ensure that no detail will be overlooked and all likely issues will be considered and accounted for.
+Our Declaration of Trust lawyers have extensive experience preparing these documents for property co-owners.
+We can ensure that no detail is overlooked and all likely issues will be considered and accounted for.
 That way, you can have peace of mind that your long-term interests are protected, no matter what the future brings.

 Get in touch with our Declaration of Trust solicitors in Bristol and South Gloucestershire

-To speak to our specialist Declaration of Trust lawyers, contact us on 0117 325 2929 or complete our online enquiry form.
+To speak to our specialist team, call us on 0117 325 2929 or complete our online enquiry form.

 Our Declaration of Trust services

-There are various instances where one party may hold the legal title to a property, but other parties not on the title are intended to have an interest in the property.
-A Declaration of Trust can be used to make these relationships clear, ensuring everyone’s rights and interests are protected.
+There are various instances where one party may hold the legal title to a property, but other parties wish to be recognised as having an interest in the property.
+A Declaration of Trust can be used to make these interests clear, ensuring everyone’s rights and financial interests are protected.

 A common example of where this kind of Declaration of Trust can be used is where parents or other family members provide some of the money to help you buy a property, which will be solely in your name, but they have the right to a share of the proceeds if the property is rented or sold.

-Another issue is that people under 18 cannot be on the title for a property.
-Therefore, if a property is bought by or for the benefit of someone aged 17 or younger, an adult will need to hold the legal title for them.
+Children who are under the age of 18 cannot be on the legal title for a property.
+Therefore, if a property is bought by or for the benefit of someone aged under 18, an adult will need to hold the legal title for them.

 Additionally, there can only be a maximum of four people on the title of a property.
-So if more than four people are purchasing a property, a Declaration of Trust can be used to establish that those people not on the title have a legal interest in the property.
+So, if more than four people are purchasing a property, a Declaration of Trust can be used to establish that those not on the title have a legal interest in the property.

 Declaration of Trust disputes

 Our specialist solicitors can help you resolve Declaration of Trust disputes as quickly and smoothly as possible.
-We have a strong focus on non-confrontational dispute resolution, so can usually find a positive solution without the need for court action, saving you time, money and a lot of unnecessary conflict.
+We are focused on non-confrontational dispute resolution, so can usually find a positive solution without the need for court action, saving you time, money and a lot of unnecessary conflict.

 Declaration of Trusts FAQs

-The trust deed may specify that each party is entitled to a set percentage of the property or it may set out a mechanism for calculating each party’s share if and when then property is sold.
+The trust deed may specify that each party is entitled to a set percentage of the property, or it may set out a mechanism for calculating each party’s share if and when the property is sold.

 So, if one party contributed 75% of the deposit, other purchase costs and monthly mortgage payments, and the other party 25%, it would normally make sense for these to be the percentages of ownership each party held.

-A Declaration of Trust allows you to make all of this clear for the outset, avoiding confusion and minimising the potential for any conflict if the property later needs to be sold or one of you needs to buy out the other’s share.
+A Declaration of Trust allows you to make all this clear at the outset, avoiding confusion and minimising the potential for any conflict if the property later needs to be sold or one of you needs to buy out the other’s share.

 However, you can provide a provision in your Declaration of Trust for what will happen if you marry, which is generally a sensible step to take, even if you have no immediate plans to get married.

-It may also be worth considering transferring the terms of your Declaration of Trust into a pre-nuptial agreement when getting married, to provide clarity and peace of mind to both partners.
+It may also be worth considering a pre-nuptial agreement when getting married, to provide clarity and peace of mind to both partners.

 If you do not create a valid Will, who inherits your share of the property and any other assets will be determined by the standard rules of intestacy, meaning your wishes will not necessarily be carried out.